 Medicinal Uses of Turmeric / Haldi

-Turmeric Powder is used both internally and externally.
-It is used as a stimulant, carminative, detoxifier and expectorant.
+Turmeric Powder is used both internally, and externally.
+It is used as a stimulant, carminative, detoxifier, and expectorant.
 Externally it is applied on wounds, bruises, sprain, leech bites, spider poison, and for improving complexion.
-For chronic otorrhea (drainage of liquid from the ear), turmeric and alum in the, proportion of 1 to 20, is blown into the ear.
+For chronic otorrhea (drainage of liquid from the ear), turmeric, and alum in the, proportion of 1 to 20, is blown into the ear.

-Turmeric is used in treatment of diarrhea, diabetes, fever, oedema (excess of watery fluid collecting in the cavities or tissues of the body), intermittent fever, bronchitis, inflammation of joints, colic, Pneumonia, jaundice, spleen enlargement, amenorrhea, and congestions.
+Turmeric is used in the treatment of diarrhea, diabetes, fever, oedema (excess of watery fluid collecting in the cavities or tissues of the body), intermittent fever, bronchitis, inflammation of joints, colic, Pneumonia, jaundice, spleen enlargement, amenorrhea, and congestions.

 Anemia (deficiency of red cells or of hemoglobin in the blood)

 Regular intake of 1 teaspoon of Haldi powder mixed with honey cures anemia.